-Internal Exclusion
+14. Internal Exclusion

-Internal Exclusion (INTEX) is a serious sanction that is the consequence for Category 3 incidents, failure to attend an SLT detention or persistent Category 2 incidents.
+Internal Exclusion (INTEX) is a serious sanction that is the consequence for Category 3 incidents, failure to attend a 60 minute detention or persistent Category 2 incidents.
 In Internal Exclusion, students are removed from their normal lessons as a consequence of their behaviour; they are not allowed to leave the Internal Exclusion room for break and lunch time but are provided with refreshment and toilet breaks.
-Students must report to Internal Exclusion at 8.50am and remain after the end of the school day until 3.40pm.
+Students must report to Reception at 8.40am and remain after the end of the school day until 3.30pm.
 Students in Internal Exclusion must adhere to the following expectations: